Community Care Network

 CCN has an established set of regional boundaries aligned to state boundaries to provide local flexibility and increased access to care.
 Each CCN regional network serves as the contract vehicle for VA to purchase care in the community.
 With CCN, there is a focus on transparency, accountability, quality, and increased communications between VA and Veterans.

 CCN expands coverage for additional services to include dialysis, comprehensive rehabilitation, residential care, home-health care, hospice care, dental, immunizations, and long-term acute care.
-Under CCN, VA will also cover CIHS benefits in the areas of biofeedback, hypnotherapy, massage therapy, Native American healing, relaxation techniques, and tai chi.
+Under CCN, VA also covers CIHS benefits in the areas of biofeedback, hypnotherapy, massage therapy, Native American healing, relaxation techniques, and tai chi.

 If a provider determines a prescription is immediately required, medications can be prescribed — up to a 14-day supply — and filled at a participating in-network pharmacy for Veterans who were referred care through a CCN provider with an approved referral.
 Veterans must provide prescription benefit information to a participating CCN pharmacy.